pointOfive/STA130/README.md

 - if you have several assignments due at once and are unable to complete an R Homework assignment in time
 - if you're not feeling well and are unable to attend TUT and turn in the TUT activity work in time

-you'll get a "zero" but if this is one of your two lowest two scores in a categegory it will be dropped won't count towards that categories final score.
+you'll get a "zero" but, but only your **7 best scores** for Problem Sets/Tutorial Work will count towards for the final score.

 ***Physical Health***: This policy is intended support your ability to make positive personal and community health choices.
 This policy should encourage staying home and resting when it's the right thing to do.

 ***Personal Well-Being***: It is increasingly understood that belonging and community are extremely important for our emotional health, and coming to class and doing your work is a part of your sense of belonging in our community.
 Sometimes it can be good to "take a break", too, and this policy certainly covers that.

-Contingencies involving **three absences** due to health related issues can be initiated through your [College Registrar](https://www.artsci.utoronto.ca/current/academic-advising-and-support/college-registrars-offices) and can be accomodated upon the recommendation of the Registrar with the following limitations:
+Contingencies if the **Best 7 of X policy** is not sufficient can be initiated and explored through your [College Registrar](https://www.artsci.utoronto.ca/current/academic-advising-and-support/college-registrars-offices) and can be accomodated upon the recommendation of the Registrar with the following limitations:

 - Accomodations involving **three absences** due to health related issues will be considered provided that notice of the advent of special circumstances is made to both (a) the [College Registrar](https://www.artsci.utoronto.ca/current/academic-advising-and-support/college-registrars-offices) and (b) sta130@utorono.ca within one week of return to University activities.
-- Accomodations beyond the "Best 7/9 policy" involving one or two health related absences will not be considered.
+- Accomodations beyond the **Best 7 of X policy** involving one or two health related absences will not be considered.
-- Accomodations beyond the "Best 7/9 policy" involving time management challenges will not be considered.
+- Accomodations beyond the **Best 7 of X policy** involving time management challenges will not be considered.
-- So if you've already "used up" your "Best 7/9 policy" but then get sick, you won't be able to omit additional "zeros".

 #### Participation